abraverm/docker-images/README.md

-# docker-images
+# Firefox
-Dockerfiles I've prepared for different needs, seperated by branches
+Dockerized Firefox for my daily needs and to overcome the multi profile issue.